 Edenvale Young converted the existing FMP-TUFLOW model to a Distributed Hydrological Model (DHM) to ensure that fluvial and surface water flooding were both represented in the modelling (see below).
 Modelling was undertaken for a range of return periods for the “walk away”, “business as usual” and three doing something options.

-Run-off from the urban environment is a significant factor in the response of rivers within all towns and cities in the UK.
+Runoff from the urban environment is a significant factor in the response of rivers within all towns and cities in the UK.
 Traditionally, lateral inflows (calculated using the Flood Estimation Handbook (FEH)) are used to represent the movement of surface water into an urban river.
 This approach is valid in many circumstances but has limitations particularly for smaller rivers where:

-To overcome these limitations for the Whitchurk Brook study, the existing FMP-TUFLOW model was converted to an ESTRY-TUFLOW DHM model using a rainfall boundary.
+To overcome these limitations for the Whitchurch Brook study, the existing FMP-TUFLOW model was converted to an ESTRY-TUFLOW DHM model using a rainfall boundary.
 This has the advantage that the urban environment including roads, building, the storm sewer network and infiltration through permeable surfaces are explicitly represented.
-DHM models reflect the complexity of the urban environment and gives a combined representation of surface water and fluvial flooding which is important in Whitchurch.
+DHM models reflect the complexity of the urban environment and give a combined representation of surface water and fluvial flooding which is important in Whitchurch.
 It should be noted that DHM models represent a significant advance on direct rainfall modelling which have been used for surface water flood mapping.

-The hydraulic model was sucessfully calibrated to three events and gave very good agreement with historical flooding within Whitchurch.
+The hydraulic model was successfully calibrated to three events and gave very good agreement with historical flooding within Whitchurch.
 The options modelling will be incorporated within the Outline Business Case and presented to the Welsh Government in 2020.